AnushreePai29/python-essential/README.md

 ##  Machine Learning:
 ###  Machine Learning (ML) is a subset of artificial intelligence (AI) that enables computers to learn from data and improve their performance on a specific task  without being explicitly programmed.
 Instead of being hand-coded with rules, ML algorithms can identify patterns and make predictions based on the data they are trained on.

+##  Why is Machine Learning Essential Today?
+### Data-Driven Decision Making: ML can process and analyze vast amounts of data to uncover insights that would be difficult or impossible for humans to identify.
+This enables businesses to make more informed and data-driven decisions.
+Automation and Efficiency: ML can automate repetitive tasks, freeing up human resources to focus on more strategic work.
+This can lead to increased efficiency and productivity.
+Personalization: ML can personalize experiences for individuals based on their preferences and behavior.
+This can improve customer satisfaction and loyalty.